tttiago/ChessBroadcaster/README.md

 ## Usage

 1. Place the pieces of the chess board in their starting position.
+2. Run `board_calibration.py` to calibrate the camera.
-2. Make sure you create the `initial_games.pgn` file (you can use the provided template).
+3. Make sure you create the `initial_games.pgn` file (you can use the provided template).
-3. Create a Lichess broadcast.
+4. Create a Lichess broadcast.
 Save the broadcast id, and your Lichess token.
-3. Run `main.py`.
+5. Run `main.py`.
-4. Make the moves in the real board.
+6. Make the moves in the real board.
-5. Enjoy!
+7. Enjoy!

 ## TODO